Yadnesh-Ranshevare/llm-notes/Langchain/Readme_For_RAG.md

 8. [Integrating with Gemini](#integrating-with-gemini)
 9. [Messages](#messages)

-> for this tutorial wi'll be using Gemini api key (free api key)
+> for this tutorial we'll be using Gemini api key (free api key)
 ---

 # Introduction